Tradouw Pass, Barrydale, the Little Karoo and the Seven Passes Road – a Road Trip

 The peculiar landscapes of Tradouw Pass

-Upon turning north, the road immediately begins to climb, but apart from a couple of steeper kilometers the Tradouw pass is not particularly demanding.
+Upon turning north, the road immediately begins to climb, but apart from a couple of steeper kilometers, the Tradouw pass is not particularly demanding.

-The first section follows the river, with even some opportunities for a quick dip in refreshing waters, but the best spots will be later onwards.
+The first section follows the river, with even some opportunities for a quick dip in refreshing waters, but the best spots will be later on.
 Fynbos vegetation all around, a marvel in spring when the flowers bloom, but beautiful also in Summer, with its lively greens.

-It’s not exactly clear where the pass is, there are two signs indicating it.
+It’s not exactly clear where the pass is; there are two signs indicating it.
 Upon reaching the first, at the Drupkelder Waterfall (dry) we are suddenly surrounded by a grandiose landscape, rocky mountains of unreal looks tower above and plunge below us, always along the river Tradouw, which gives a name at the pass, with its black waters.

-The two waterfalls also give some cool-off opportunities but unfortunately not when we were there, in the rainiest season though they create beautiful small pools.
+The two waterfalls also give some cool-off opportunities, but unfortunately not when we were there, in the rainiest season, though they create beautiful small pools.

 The landscape is already very different around the big ponds, but this is just some in-between, a narrow valley separating the verdant coastal area from the Little Karoo, which lies after the next hill.